 Committee members: Paul Portner (co-chair), Ruth Kramer (co-chair), Alison Biggs, Bryce Huebner

 (This project focuses on the contextual causee interpretation in four Teochew periphrastic causatives, each encoding a different causality notion influenced by (i) (in)directness (temporal, spatial, intermediary agent), (ii) sublexical modality (factual/metaphysical, dynamic/volitional, priority/denotic…) and (iii) pragmatics factors like conventional implicature, which cannot be uniformly captured by the widely-used CAUSE operator.
 I hope this project can shed light on the plural instantiations of causality, and the argument interpretation including the nature of thematic roles, as well as argument realization.
-It is designed to be a syntax-semantics-pragmatics-philosophy/Cognitive Science interface&interdisciplinary study built on my second Ph.D. qualifying paper)
+It is designed to be a syntax-semantics-pragmatics-philosophy/Cognitive Science interface&interdisciplinary study built on my second Ph.D. qualifying paper.)

-[With Alison Biggs] Comparison class in the structure of degree expressions
+1. [With Alison Biggs, McMaster University, Canada] Comparison class in the structure of degree expressions